-Please note that pandemic conditions may limit the availability of these programs.
-Please watch Department email for additional information, or email your questions directly to faculty member John Tomasic (email@example.com).
+Please note that lingering or resurgent pandemic conditions may limit availability of these programs.
+Please watch Department email for additional information or email your questions directly to faculty member John Tomasic (firstname.lastname@example.org).

 The Department of Communication offers journalism internship opportunities for students at English-language newspapers in several countries through two scholarship programs.
 This is an exceptional opportunity for students to gain dynamic journalism experience and to learn about other cultures: